 Creating the Floral Centerpieces

-I didn’t have any greenery for the arrangements so I walked around our yard and cut whatever I thought would look good.
+The grocery store didn’t have many greens to choose from, so I walked around our yard and cut whatever I thought would look good.

 When I arrange flowers I always start with the greens.
 I filled each of these corrugated zinc pots with the cuttings from my yard.